King Salman Air Base (closed 2021)

-Riyadh Air Base, officially known as Riyadh International Airport before its conversion in 1983, was one of the first airports of Saudi Arabia located within Riyadh.
-It was the original airport serving the city before the construction of King Khalid International Airport, then transitioning into an air base.
+King Salman Air Base, officially known as Riyadh International Airport before its conversion in 1983, was one of the first airports of Saudi Arabia located within Riyadh.
+It was the original airport serving the city before the construction of King Khalid International Airport, before converting into an air base.
 It was demolished between 2021-22 to make way for King Salman Park.

 History

-In 1945, the Royal Terminal and the Passenger Terminal was opened by King Sultan bin Abdulaziz.
+In 1945, the Royal Terminal and the Passenger Terminal was opened by Price Sultan bin Abdulaziz.
+During the 1940s, Riyadh Airport had minimal facilities; served by a cleared sand landing strip with a windsock and a few tents where visitors were offered sweet mint tea and coffee.
+Riyadh Airport would serve as a stop for passengers embarking between Jeddah and Dhahran, and aircraft would require royal permission to take-off and land.
 In 1948, Saudi Arabian Airlines began scheduled operations to and from Riyadh.
 The first runway, 11/29 was built intended to accommodate Douglas DC-3s.
 By 1954, passenger numbers had grown to 5,900, which prompted King Saud to establish expansion goals.
 In 1956, he laid a stone in the foundation, and the expansion began in 1957.

 When Saudi Arabian Airlines acquired Convair CV-340s, a new longer runway was built in 1956 to accommodate the aircraft, numbered 01/19.
+By 1958, facilities included a hangar under construction, administration, smaller buildings, and barracks with accommodations for 50 Air Force personnel.
+There were also grade 1,120 oil available in drums on site, and a former camp which could accommodate 30 personnel.

+In 1962, the headquarters of the Royal Saudi Air Force was relocated to Riyadh Airport.
 Two new lounges, a reception, and departure hall were completed in 1962, totaling the airport area to 9,300 square meters.
 At the time, passport services were simple, as reservations for travel was done manually.
 Passports were also applied to international travelers at a few counters, which caused crowding during the initial years of the airport.
 In 1965, a runway was built parallel to 11/29, and was designated 11L/29R.
 It was built to accommodate Boeing 720Bs and 707s.

 After completion, the eastern end of runway 11/29 was abandoned, and the runway was reserved for light aircraft usage.

 Riyadh Airport first operated a wide crushed-rock base runway, which measured approximately 1,950 meters long and 45 meters wide.
-Its facilities included a hangar under construction, administration, smaller buildings, and accommodations for 50 Air Force personnel.
-There were also grade 1,120 oil available in drums on site.
-There was a former camp which could accommodate 30 personnel.
 On July 1958, a new asphalt runway commenced construction, measuring approximately 2743 meters long and 45 meters wide.
 It consisted of 1.5 meters of asphalt surfacing and a crushed rock end.
-The rapid urban extension of new neighborhoods begun emerging outside Riyadh and towards the airport.
-By the 1970s, the airport was closed to residential neighborhoods, such as the Malaz neighborhood.
+On 11 January, 1968, King Faisal Air Academy was established in the airport.
+It provided fixed-wing training and housed an aviation wing unit.
+The rapid urban extension of new neighborhoods began emerging outside Riyadh and towards the airport.
+By the 1970s, the airport was close to residential neighborhoods, such as Al Malaz.